 At all times, the rules of natural justice will apply and all parties shall be treated fairly.

-All complaints shall be heard by the Council’s Policy & Finance Committee, which shall report its findings to full Council.
+All complaints shall be heard by the Council’s Finance & Policy Committee, which shall report its findings to Full Council.

 Making a complaint